 3.2 Discussion

 Understanding how insect communities respond to fire exclusion is crucial for biodiversity conservation.
 Our study provides a baselines data across three different vegetation types.
 The evaluation of sampling efficiency using sampling coverage (more than 80%) and species accumulation curves revealed that overall, the effectiveness of our sampling is acceptable.
-The different values of sampling coverage ranked from 51% to 93% for different habitat types suggest that additional sampling is required for some habitat like Gallery Forest (FoGa) and witnessing that there is not a stable estimate of total richness.
-This conclusion corroborates the works of Kone et al. (2018), who have demonstrated that the increase of sample coverage across habitats does not imply all species were detected.
+The different values of sampling coverage ranked from 51% to 93% for different habitat types.
+This suggests that additional sampling is required for some habitats like Gallery Forest (FoGa).
+We noticed that there is not a stable estimate of total richness.
+This conclusion corroborates the work of Kone et al. (2018), who have demonstrated that the increase of sample coverage across habitats does not imply all species were detected.
 This pattern was also observed in Gotelli et al. (2011) who supported that achieving complete invertebrate sampling is difficult, especially for ants, where new species are often discovered after decades of continuous collection.

 The study showed a taxonomic rich ant community for three different vegetation types with 82 species yielded.
-These species belong to belonging to 32 genera and 7 subfamilies with the dominance of Myrmicinae (43 species), Formicinae (18 species) and Ponerinae (12 species).
-Here the number of species in Myrmicinae subfamily represents the half of the species yielded in the whole study.
-This trend had been also pointed out by Hölldobler & Wilson (1990) and Bolton (1994) who supported that Myrmicinae are the most numerical dominant ant subfamily within the world of ant fauna.
+These species belong to 32 genera and 7 subfamilies with the dominance of Myrmicinae (43 species), Formicinae (18 species) and Ponerinae (12 species).
+The number of species in Myrmicinae subfamily represents half of the species yielded in the whole study.
+This trend has also been pointed out by Hölldobler & Wilson (1990) and Bolton (1994), who supported that Myrmicinae are the most numerical dominant ant subfamily within the world of ant fauna.
 These authors ascribed the high dominance of Myrmicinae subfamily because many ant species in this group belonged to Generalized Myrmicinae.
 The species of this functional group are less sensitive to environmental disturbances and highly competitive for resources (Ruiz et al., 2009).
-Our finding also corroborates the work of Yeo et al. (2011) who reported Myrmicinae, Ponerinae and Formicinae as the three most important subfamilies in term of species richness and the genus Tetramorium with the Myrmicinae subfamily as surrogate for indicating the decrease in species richness experimenting the impact of land uses types on ant communities in tropical forest margin in Oumé, Côte d’Ivoire.
+Our findings also corroborates the work of Yeo et al. (2011) who reported Myrmicinae, Ponerinae and Formicinae as the three most important subfamilies in terms of species richness.
+The genus Tetramorium, using the Myrmicinae subfamily as a surrogate for indicating the decrease in species richness, test the impact of land uses types on ant communities in tropical forest margin in Oumé, Côte d’Ivoire.